 AssayQuant’s patented PhosphoSens® Technology forms the basis of its extensive portfolio of more than 400 unique enzyme and inhibitor assays.
 Each assay features novel sensor-peptide substrates available in the form of a kit or bulk sensor-peptide and as a family of related standalone reagents, each component is tested carefully to ensure that it is optimized for use in the applicable assay.
 Bulk reagents are available at discounted pricing, for high throughput or larger volume applications.

-We offer two assay formats: Continuous and End-Point/Red.
+We offer two assay formats: Continuous (Fluorescence Intensity) and Red-Shift (Time Resolved Fluorescence).
 Both formats are compatible with 96, 384 and 1536-well plates and produce signals that are directly proportional to the amount of phosphorylated product present in the reaction mixture at the time of the measurement.
 In both cases, potency results have been shown to align with those obtained from cell-based assays, accelerating, and improving lead identification, characterization, profiling, and optimization studies, leading to the potential for developing drugs faster and with better efficacy.

 Both assay formats are fully compatible with a wide range of ATP concentrations (including low to physiological [mM] levels) and use physiological Mg++, Mn++, Ca++ ion concentrations and peptide sequences derived from known substrates.
 With our selective PhosphoSens substrates, assays can be performed using crude cell or tissue lysates providing a more physiological context, including measuring activity of kinases in functional complexes that are formed in living cells.